vanderaj/bgsadvisor/README.md

 ## How is BGS Advisor different to BGSBot

-EliteBGS has an official BGSBot that provides detailed raw information about systems.
+EliteBGS has an official BGSBot that provides detailed raw information about factions and systems.
 There is no analysis, so BGS planners need to interpret BGSBot's output, and occasionally go check out a faction's security or economic state directly to create more detailed plans.

 ## What this bot is *NOT*